-Attorney Daigle specializes in Civil Rights litigation and as a Law Enforcement Operations Consultant.
+Attorney Daigle specializes in Civil Rights litigation and Law Enforcement Operations Consultant.
 Attorney Daigle also conducts training on use of force standards, including electronic control weapons and responses to force/deadly force incidents.
-Attorney Daigle acts in his capacity as a Law Enforcement Consultant providing guidance and oversight to department command staff on operations, force response and risk management.
-He has served as an expert witness in use of force cases and has reviewed use of force incidents around the US.
-Attorney Daigle serves as a member of independent monitoring teams and acts as an auditor in reviewing police department organizational compliance with procedural revisions directed or overseen by the Federal court system.
+Attorney Daigle acts in his capacity as a Law Enforcement Consultant providing guidance and oversight to department command staff on operations, force response, and risk management.
+He has served as an expert witness in use of force cases and has reviewed use of force incidents around the Attorney Daigle serves as a member of independent monitoring teams and acts as an auditor in reviewing police department organizational compliance with procedural revisions directed or overseen by the Federal court system.

 Carrie Hill, Esq.

 Ms. Hill is an attorney and national criminal justice consultant.
 She has dedicated her 30-year career to providing professional development seminars in correctional law, along with criminal justice consulting, to educate and empower those working in the correctional industry.
 Attorney Hill’s contributions go beyond professional development to consulting for and defense of correctional facilities, management and staff.
 She is also the former General Counsel to the Utah Department of Corrections, Editor of Corrections Managers’ Report and most recently, the Senior Administrative Manager to Sheriff Richard Stanek in Hennepin, Count, MN.
 Attorney Hill has recently accepted a new role with the NSA as the Director of the National Center for Jail Operations (NCJO).